After the Fox: Production

 This was Neil Simon's first screenplay; at that time, he had three hit shows running on Broadway — Little Me, Barefoot in the Park and The Odd Couple.
 Simon originally wanted to write a spoof of art-house films such as Last Year at Marienbad and the Michelangelo Antonioni films, but the story evolved into the idea of a film-within-a-film.
 In his 1996 memoir Rewrites, Simon recalled that an agent suggested Peter Sellers for the lead, while Simon preferred casting "an authentic Italian" such as Marcello Mastroianni or Vittorio Gassman.
 Sellers loved the script and asked Vittorio De Sica to direct.

 De Sica's interest in the project surprised Simon, who at first dismissed it as a way for the director to support his gambling habit.
 But De Sica saw an opportunity to make a social statement about how the pursuit of money corrupts even the arts.
 Simon believed that De Sica also relished the opportunity to take potshots at the Italian film industry.
 De Sica insisted that Simon collaborate with Cesare Zavattini.
 Since neither spoke the other's language, the two writers worked through interpreters.
 Simon wrote, "He had very clear, concise, and intelligent comments that I could readily understand and agree with."
 Still, Simon worried that inserting social statements into what he considered a broad farce would not do justice to either.
 Yet, After The Fox does touch on themes found in De Sica's earlier work, namely those of disillusion and dignity.

 Sellers said that his main reason for making the film was the chance to work with De Sica.
 After the Fox was the first film produced by Sellers' new Brookfield production company, which he had formed in partnership with John Bryan, a former production designer.
 It was also their last production, as Sellers and Bryan had a rift over De Sica.
 Sellers complained that the director "thinks in Italian; I think in English" and wanted De Sica replaced, but Bryan resisted for financial and artistic reasons.
 De Sica grew impatient with Sellers and did not like Sellers' performance or Simon's screenplay.

 Victor Mature, who had retired from films five years earlier, was lured back to the screen by the prospect of parodying himself as Tony Powell.
 A clip from Mature's 1949 film Easy Living (in which he plays an aging football star) appears in the film.
-He agreed to make After The Fox after a receiving a call from Sellers.
+He agreed to make After The Fox after receiving a call from Sellers.
 Mature also revealed that he based Tony Powell partially on De Sica "... plus a lot of egotism, and DeMille, too — that bit with the fellow following him around with the chair all the time."
 Mature told the Chicago Tribune: "I not only enjoyed doing the film, but it gave me the urge to get back into pictures.
 They were an exciting group of people to work with."